Iltis-class gunboat: East Asia Squadron

-In the years after the conflict, the members of the class patrolled the Far East, normally without incident.
+In the years after the conflict, the four members of the class patrolled the Far East, normally without incident.
 During the Russo-Japanese War of 1904–1905, Jaguar cruised in Korean waters to ensure that the fighting there did not affect German interests.
 Tiger was used to evacuate Germans from Incheon, Korea in the early stages of the war.
 Jaguar next participated in the suppression of rebellions against German rule in the Caroline Islands and German Samoa in 1908 and 1909, respectively.
 Iltis saw no further significant action for the remainder of her time in East Asian waters, though her crew remained on alert during the Xinhai Revolution against the Qing government in 1911 and 1912.
-During the revolution, Jaguar, Tiger, and Luchs patrolled several Chinese ports to be available in the event the fighting began to affect Germans in China.
+During the revolution, Jaguar, Tiger, and Luchs patrolled several Chinese ports in order to be available in the event the fighting began to affect Germans in China.